vdaas/vald/docs/user/get-started.md

     - Vald has auto index backup feature using MySQL + Redis or Cassndora which enables disaster recovery.

 - Distributed Indexing
-    - Vald indexes vecotr to distributed multiple agent.
-It means each agent has different graph index.
+    - Vald distribute indexes vecotr to multiple agent.
+Which means each agent has different graph index.

 - Index Replication
     - Vald stores each index in multiple agents which enables index replicas.
-    - Rebalance replica when some pods go down.
+    - Rebalance the replica when some pods go down.

 - Easy to use
     - Vald can be easily installed in a few steps and Vald is highly customizable.